maegul/ResGuides-Plotly/content/purely_web_based_plotting/purely_web-based_plotting_or_how_youll_learn_to_lo.md

 ## How much power?

-First, the Plotly side of things is essentially the same as what you would have learnt using Plotly with python/Matlab/R.  Plotly works the same way and with the same logic no
+First, before diving in, recall the   universality of Plotly. the Plotly side of things is essentially the same as what you would have learnt using Plotly with python/Matlab/R.  Plotly works the same way and with the same logic no